 A fact some of our Gentle Readers might not know is that Kaluta was one of the artists hired to work on the never-completed Red Nails animated movie, along with Mark Schultz and others.
 The producers on that project were not the straightest-shooters in the world and MWK has made a few pointed remarks about them on social media over the years.

 Kaluta is renowned for being a friendly, gregarious guy who doesn't get tongue-tied.
 Check him out on the Fire and Ice/Painting With Fire Frazetta doc (just another one of his notable resume points).
-He's famous throughout the art community as being a generous, interesting guy.
+He's famous throughout the art community as being a generous, interesting dude.
 There are videos on Youtube of other artists talking about crashing at his very cool apartment in NYC when they had to visit for conventions/whatever.
 Rafael Kayanan is one of those beneficiaries and was quite impressed with MWK's weapons collection.

 When I first met Jim Keegan in 2006, he very quickly volunteered to me what a great guy Mike is.
 I believe it was Ruth Keegan who described Mike to me as "a big ol' teddy bear."
 Frazetta, Krenkel, Mark Schultz, Neal Adams, Wrightson, Jones, Windsor-Smith, Kayanan, the Keegans...
-MWK knew/knows everyboday.
+MWK knew/knows everybody.

 Kaluta has been doing REH art for forty-plus years.
 Every single decade except the one we're in now.
 He should've done the Del Rey El Borak--not Tim Bradstreet--which would have been in the present decade.
 Mike was quite willing to do so and Paradox initially announced him as the artist, then pulled a switcheroo.
 Mike got robbed, in my opinion, and so did Howardian art fans.